pigsty/elastalert-docker/README.md

 # Environment
 - SET_CONTAINER_TIMEZONE - Set to "true" (without quotes) to set the tiemzone when starting a container.
 Default is false.
 - CONTAINER_TIMEZONE - Timezone to use in container.
 Default is Europe/Stockholm.
-- ELASTICSEARCH_VERSION - Override the default version of elasticsearch installed, e.g. set to elasticsearch<=1.7.0 for legacy compatability